-Effective September 16, 2019, our directors receive an annual retainer of \$190,000 and are required to purchase shares of HEICO common stock equivalent to approximately 63% of the annual retainer (\$120,000).
-Prior to September 16, 2019, our directors received an annual retainer of \$180,000 and were required to purchase shares of HEICO common stock equivalent to approximately 64% of the annual retainer (\$115,000).
+Our directors are required to purchase shares of HEICO common stock equivalent to approximately 63% (or \$120,000) of their annual retainer of \$190,000.
 Directors may purchase these shares on their own behalf or have the Company complete the purchases for them using funds the Company withholds from their retainers.